-The Forsyth Barr Investment Funds was originally established under a Master Trust Deed dated 27 September 2007, as amended on 27 February 2015 and further amended on 9 August 2016 by way of a consolidated Master Trust Deed that is effective as of the Effective Date.
+The Forsyth Barr Investment Funds was originally established under a Master Trust Deed dated 27 September 2007, as amended on 27 February 2015.
+That was replaced on 9 August 2016 by way of a consolidated Master Trust Deed effective 12 September 2016, being the date on which the funds of the Forsyth Barr Investment Funds opted-in to the FMCA regime.
+The consolidated Master Trust Deed was further amended on 24 November 2020.
 The Master Trust Deed is available on the schemes register at www.companiesoffice.govt.nz/disclose (scheme number SCH10647).